google/physical-web/chrome/README.md

 * Click on the `Physical Web App` icon.
 * The Physical Web App starts scanning immediately after start.
 * Reload the results by clicking on the refresh icon &#8634; in the top right corner of the App window or by selecting the `Refresh` item in the context menu.
+* Click on any link from the result list if not empty to open it in Chrome Browser in a new tab.
 * `NOTE`: The Physical Web Chrome App supports currently only [SSDP protocol](../documentation/ssdp_support.md) `TODO`: support [mDNS](mDNS_Support.md) and [URIBeacon](https://github.com/google/uribeacon).

 ## Load and Launch from Command Line